UO-Eclipse/Ultima-Eclipse/README.md

 # Ultima Eclipse

 Ultima Eclipse is a free to play Ultima Online shard that has zero PvP.
-Open beta coming very soon!
+Start with all skills GM and a nice care package!

 ## How To Play